Szczytno: World War I and interbellum

 Ortelsburg was almost completely destroyed at the beginning of World War I by troops of the Russian Empire, 160 houses and 321 commercial buildings burned down between 27 and 30 August 1914.
 The town's recovery was supported by contributions raised in Berlin and Vienna.
 In 1916 the Viennese modernist Josef Hoffmann visited Ortelsburg, his plans for a new town hall were not carried out.
 A new town hall, an example of Nazi architecture in East Prussia, was finally built in 1938 and listed as a historical monument in 1991.
 The initial plans for the reconstruction of the town were based on Bruno Möhring's work but carried out by several local architects.

+It was the main centre of activity for the Masurian People's Union (Mazurski Związek Ludowy), an organisation advocating the unification of Masuria with Poland, founded in 1919.
 The East Prussian plebiscite of 11 July 1920, which was held according to the Versailles treaty under the supervision of Allied troops, resulted in 5,336 votes for Germany and 15 for Poland.
 It was preceded by persecution of local Polish activists by the Germans, pro-Polish rallies and meetings were dispersed.
 On January 21, 1920 ("Bloody Wednesday") a German militia armed with crowbars, metal rods, and shovels, attacked the gathering of local Polish activists and severely beat local Polish leaders Bogumił Linka and Bogumił Leyk, all at the instigation of the local German authorities.
 Even after the plebiscite pro-Polish voters and activists were still persecuted.